z4racer/Coursera-Getting-and-Cleansing-Data/README.md

 	⁃	Replaced activity id with activity name in the data frame ⁃	Created tbl_df data types from the data frames and applied group_by for:
 	⁃	subject_id and activity_name
-	⁃	The output results in two files written:
+	⁃	The output results in the following file written:
-	⁃	tidy_test.txt - mean summary for each column grouped by subject_id and activity_name
+	⁃	tidy_data.txt - mean summary for each column grouped by subject_id and activity_name
-	⁃	tidy_train.txt - mean summary for each column grouped by subject_id and activity_name
+	⁃
 	⁃
 	⁃
 	⁃